capnproto/capnproto/doc/install.md

 This will install `capnp`, the Cap'n Proto command-line tool.
 It will also install `libcapnp`, `libcapnpc`, and `libkj` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.

+**From Package Managers**

+Some package managers include Cap'n Proto packages.

+Note: These packages are not maintained by us and are sometimes not up to date with the latest Cap'n Proto release.

+* Debian / Ubuntu: `apt-get install capnproto`
+* Homebrew (OSX): `brew install capnp`

 **From Git**